Autonomist People's Alliance

 The Autonomist People's Alliance (Alleanza Popolare Autonomista, APA) was a social-democratic Italian political party active in Aosta Valley.

 It was founded in 1992 by a split from the regional Italian Socialist Party.
 Its leading members were Edoardo Bich, Giovanni Aloisi and Bruno Milanesio.
 In the 1993 regional election the party won 4.0% of the vote and got elected two regional deputies.
 In 1998 the party was merged with the Progressive Democratic Autonomists into the Autonomist Federation.
-Afterwards Enrico Bich, son of Edorardo, and Bruno Milanesio started another social-democratic party named Alé Vallée.
+Afterwards Enrico Bich, son of Edoardo, and Bruno Milanesio started another social-democratic party named Alé Vallée.